luxonis/depthai-python/docs/source/tutorials/configuring-stereo-depth.rst

 For better low-light performance, it's advised to use longer exposure times instead of higher gain (ISO) as it will improve SNR.
 Sometimes this means lowering camera FPS - at 30 FPS, you can use 1/30s exposure time, at 15 FPS, you can use 1/15s exposure time, etc. For more information, see :ref:`Low-light increased sensitivity`.

-Another potential improvement is to tweak sensor's ISP settings, like chroma & luma denoise, and sharpness.
-For more information, see :ref:`Color camera ISP configuration`.
+Another potential improvement is to tweak the sensor's ISP settings, like chroma & luma denoise, and sharpness.
+For more information, see the :ref:`Color camera ISP configuration`.

 Stereo postprocessing filters
 -----------------------------

-Stereo depth node has a few postprocessing filters that **run on-device**, which can be enabled to improve the quality of the disparity map.
+The :ref:`StereoDepth`` node has a few postprocessing filters that **run on-device**, which can be enabled to improve the quality of the disparity map.
 For **implementation
 (API) details**, see :ref:`StereoDepth configurable blocks <Currently configurable blocks>`.
-For an example, see :ref:`Depth Post-Processing` example.
+For an example, see the :ref:`Depth Post-Processing` example.

-As these filters run on device, it has a **decent performance cost**, which mean that at high-resolution frames (1MP) these might bottleneck the FPS.
-To improve the cost, one should consider using lower-resolution frames (eg. 400P) or use :ref:`Decimation filter`.
+As these filters run on the device, it has a some **performance cost**, which means that at high-resolution frames (1MP) these might bottleneck the FPS.
+To improve the cost, one should consider using lower-resolution frames (eg. 400P) and/or using :ref:`Decimation filter`.
 Due to additional processing, these filters also introduce
 :ref:`additional latency <Low Latency>`.

 Median filter